-These basic principles form the five pillars responsible for the success of Alan Rowe College Prep.
+These basic principles form the five pillars responsible for the success of Hardy Brown College Prep.

 Choice and Commitment

-Students, their parents, and the staff of Alan Rowe College Prep choose to participate in the program.
+Students, their parents, and the staff of Hardy Brown College Prep choose to participate in the program.
 No one is assigned or forced to attend.
 Everyone must make and uphold a commitment to the school and to each other to put in the time and effort required to achieve success.

 Focus on Results